CHINTAN14987/Mean-Median-Mode-Util/my-react-app/README.md

-Start- to start the Project..open the terminal in command line or vscode and write yarn start
+Start- to start the Project..open the terminal in command line or vscode and write yarn install and after that to start the app yarn start

 Some Details: